leetheoiv/Portfolio/readme.md

 # Aspiring Data Scientist

-**Technical Skills**: Python ,C ,Tableau ,Excel
+**Technical Skills**: Python, C, Tableau, Excel, Streamlit, SQL

 ### **About Me**

-My name is Theodore Lee IV, but you can call me "Theo".
+Hey I'm Theodore Lee IV, but you can call me "Theo".
 I'm currently working towards getting my masters degree in data science.
 I have an interest in leveraging Data Science to drive innovation in the field of mental health treatments.
-My goal is to utilize diverse data indicators, including smart device data, to enhance mental health outcomes.
+My goal is to utilize diverse data sources, such as data streams from smart device data, to enhance mental health outcomes.

 ### **Education**